 Resilience determines whether you succeed or fail in life.
-It’s true in sport, in business, entertainment, and it’s true in your life.
+It’s true in sports, business, and entertainment, and it’s true in your life.

-Many of the early theories about resilience and ‘being resilient’ stressed the role of genetics.
+Many early theories about resilience and ‘being resilient’ stressed the role of genetics.
 Some people are just born resilient, so the argument went.
-There’s some truth to that of course, but empirical evidence today shows that resilience can be learned.
+There’s some truth to that, of course, but empirical evidence today shows that anyone can learn resilience.

-The reality is, sometimes in life, you don’t realise how much resilience you have until you are tested.
+In reality, you sometimes don’t realise how much resilience you have until you are tested.
 As the saying goes: cometh the hour, cometh the man.

 How to build resilience

-There are many arguments around what makes one individual more resilient than the next.
-In my experience building resilience comes down to three things;
+There are many arguments about what makes one individual more resilient than the next.
+In my experience, building resilience comes down to three things;

 #1 Confront reality head-on

-Individuals who possess a strong bias and abundant reservoir of personal resilience live their life in a constant state of reality.
+Individuals with a strong bias and an abundant reservoir of personal resilience live their lives in a constant state of reality.

 They don’t bury their head in the sand when faced with challenging times.
 They don’t go into denial, hoping that a situation or scenario will sort itself out.
-And they’re never delusional about the magnitude of opportunities or challenges facing them.
+And they’re never delusional about the magnitude of their opportunities or challenges.
 They have a unique ability to confront reality head-on.

 They are what I call the ‘pragmatic optimist’.

 Now, this is not to diminish optimism.
-When you’re turning around a demoralised team or helping an individual through a difficult time, a sense of optimism and possibility is a powerful tool.
+A sense of optimism and possibility is a powerful tool when turning around a demoralised team or helping an individual through a difficult time.

-But for more significant challenges, a relaxed, calm, almost pragmatic, sense of reality is critical to your success.
-I look upon the resilient, high achiever as being the pragmatic optimist where both characteristics work in positive tension to the benefit of both. (check out my blog on high achievers for more of their key traits)
+But a relaxed, calm, almost pragmatic sense of reality is critical to your success in more significant challenges.
+I consider the resilient, high achiever the pragmatic optimist, where both characteristics work in positive tension to benefit both. (check out my blog on high achievers for more of their key traits)

-Do you truly understand and accept the reality of your situation and scenarios you face both personally and professionally?
+Do you truly understand and accept the reality of your situation and the scenarios you face personally and professionally?

 Do you confront reality head-on?

 We all tend to slip into denial as a coping mechanism.
 Facing reality is gruelling work.
 It can often be draining and emotionally wrenching.
-But once you’re prepared to confront reality, then you have a robust platform from which to build from.
+But once you confront reality, you have a robust platform from which to build.